International Paints have released Intersleek 1000, a new fouling control coating offering fuel and CO2 savings of up to 6 percent.

 The long-term fouling control performance of Intersleek 1000 is equivalent to a self-polishing copolymer (SPC) coating.
 In addition, when compared with SPC coatings, Intersleek 1000 delivers smoother films upon application, leading to lower hull roughness and improved vessel efficiency.
 A further benefit is the product’s eligibility to be included in AkzoNobel’s award-winning carbon credits initiative.

 Based on significant R&D, Intersleek1000 has delivered proven in-service performance on pure car carriers, container vessels and LNG ships.
 A Ro-Ro vessel coated with Intersleek 1000 generated 1,500 carbon credits during a five year in-service trial.
-The 1,500 carbon credits represent the removal of 1,500 tons of CO2 from the atmosphere and were accrued through a six percent fuel saving that was independently validated and verified by RINA Services and the Gold Standard Foundation, as part of the carbon credits issuance process.
+The 1,500 carbon credits represent an avoided emission of 1,500 tons of CO2 to the atmosphere and were accrued through a six percent fuel saving that was independently validated and verified by RINA Services and the Gold Standard Foundation, as part of the carbon credits issuance process.

 Continued Wong: “Thanks to Intersleek 1000’s Lanion technology, we can offer an alternative sustainable coating option, which supports the widespread adoption of eco-efficiency technologies while meeting our commitment to developing innovative coatings in a sustainable way.
 This will boost the operational and environmental performance of the shipping industry, as well as improving efficiencies and profitability for ship owners and operators.”